 - 03

-Remove the protective backing without touching the adhesive more than necessary.
+Hold the pad by its edges and remove the protective liner without touching the adhesive more than necessary.

 - 04